 Why the problem exists

 In recent years, investigative reporting has raised awareness about untested rape kits across America.
 But misconceptions persist about how we got to this point.
 Contrary to the popular narrative, untested rape kits are not the problem.
-They are just one symptom of a larger problem — the policing of rape.
-As a consequence, society at large is deprived of knowledge about sexual violence.
+They are just one symptom of larger problems with policing rape.
 All of this contributes to a hidden rape crisis.

 Why do police mishandle rape cases?